dwrolvink/Linux/kvm.md

 My client is Manjaro/I3, so is my server, and the client will be CentOS 7 (but that doesn't really matter much).

 ### Installing KVM
-It's still kind of unclear to me where KVM ends and QEMU/Libvirt begin.
-Anyhoe, this combination of packages seem to work.
+It's kind of unclear to me which packages are essential and which can be added later, but this list of packages works to give you all the necessary standard functionality:
 ```
 # --- Server ---
 sudo pacman -Syyu